Synthesizer Based Efficient Self-Attention for Vision Tasks: Materials and Methods

-For the convenience of understanding the tensor product, Figure~\ref{fig_tensor_example} illustrates an example of n-mode production.
 Besides, in order to obtain an appropriate size of the matrix, a method named \textit{n-mode matrix unfolding} is required.
-Depending on this method, we are able to build the layered feed-forward network as Eq.~\eqref{eq_basic_linear_trans_MD_Q}.
-The multiplication of a k-way tensor $\mathcal{X}$ along all its modes with matrices $A_{1},\cdots,A_{k}$\cite{tensorproduct}
+Depending on this method, the multiplication is conducted between a k-order tensor $\mathcal{X}$ along all its modes and matrices $A_{1},\cdots,A_{k}$\cite{tensorproduct} and the layered feed-forward network could be built as follow:

-can be rewritten as the following linear system:
+It can be rewritten as the following linear system: